vektorprogrammet/survey-scanner/README.md

 ## Output data structure
 The data that comes out of the program is json formatted.
+It is a single json object, containing three lists, "boxes", "image_folder" and "pages".
+The image folder is the folder where images are placed.
 It outputs a list of checkboxes it has found, with ids and coordinates. e.g.
-#### Box coordinates
+#### Box coordinates ("boxes")
 ```json
 {
   "0": {